Understanding Evolution

 Introduction

-Evolution is the most popular natural explanation for the origin of Earth’s biosphere.
-Charles Darwin, author of The Origin of Species, is still the most widely recognized authority on evolution.
+Natural selection is the most popular natural explanation for the emergence of Earth’s vast biosphere.
+In 1859, Charles Darwin, the father of the modern theory of evolution, introduced this concept in The Origin of Species.

 On the Origin of Species by Means of Natural Selection or the Preservation of Favoured Races in the Struggle for Life.”